top of page

 Keeping patients' medical records and other health information safe and secure was our number one priority.

-I came up with several potential solutions to address the 3 pain points mentioned above.
-Sketching out wireframes is a quick and easy way for me to get my ideas across, without getting lost in the finer details of design.
+Sketching out wireframes was a quick and easy way for me to get my ideas across, without getting lost in the finer details of design.

 wireframe-sketch-directory